exakat/exakat/docs/Rules.rst

 ^^^^^^^^^^^

 * Make the class an interface
-* Make the class an abstract class, to avoid its instanciation
+* Make the class an abstract class, to avoid its instantiation

 +-------------+-----------------------+
 | Short name  | Classes/ConstantClass |